 Before we create the data table, let’s go over what these columns mean:

-- The Hole ID column tells Strater which well the data refers to.
-In the data table, you can enter the well construction items for multiple holes.
+- The Hole ID column tells Strater which well/borehole the data refers to.
+In the data table, you can enter the well construction items for multiple wells.
 You can select which Hole ID to display in the log properties.

 - The From and To columns specifies the vertical depth interval to display the item.

-You can specify a solid item centered in the log (i.e. a pipe or casing in the center of the diagram, Inner Diameter = 0 and Outer Diameter is however thick you want it), or you can start the item some distance from the center 0 line so that it has a hole in the center (i.e. sand or filters, Inner Diameter is some number greater than 0, and Outer Diameter is a number greater than that).
+You can specify a solid item centered in the log (i.e. a pipe or casing in the center of the diagram, Inner Diameter = 0 and Outer Diameter is however thick you want it), or you can start the item some distance from the center 0 line so that it has a hole in the center (i.e. sand or filters, Inner Diameter > 0, and Outer Diameter > Inner Diameter).

-- The Offset value specifies any horizontal offset for a particular item.
+- The Offset value specifies the horizontal offset for a particular item.
 It shifts the center line for that item from 0 to whatever value is entered.
 A positive Offset value shifts the item to the right.
-A negative Offsetvalue shifts the item to the left.
+A negative Offset value shifts the item to the left.
 The example we are working with does not have an offset to any of the items.
-If you do not have an offset, you still need to enter 0 for this column.
-If you do not enter an Offsetvalue, then the well construction log is not drawn.
+If you do not have an offset, you still need to enter 0 for this column, since it is a required column.

 - The Item gives Strater a keyword for that particular log item.
 This could be a simple name of what the item is, such as “sand”, “gravel” or “end cap”.
 This item keyword is used in the well construction scheme to apply fill and line properties to that item when the well construction log is drawn.